tomtalp/XQL/README.md

 **Xql** is a simple application that allows you to query your Excel files via SQL, and treat them as they were a regular database.

-Get the most out of your data - From simple SQL queries to complex queries & analysis on your data.
+With Xql you can get the most out of your data - From simple SQL queries to complex queries & analysis on your data.
 Join multiple sheets from different Excel files, use the familiar SQL functions and more!

+#### How do I begin?

 Xql is extremely easy to use - All you have to do is select an Excel file

 ![alt tag](http://i.imgur.com/kAhDNur.png)

 Click the "Go!" button

 ![alt tag](http://i.imgur.com/pNmlKJe.png)

 And begin Xqling!

 ![alt tag](http://i.imgur.com/3FB9pyM.png)